the history

 Design and construction of the Taj Mahal

 Inside the mausoleum, an octagonal marble chamber adorned with carvings and semi-precious stones housed the cenotaph, or false tomb, of Mumtaz Mahal.
-The actual sarcophagus which contained his royal remains lay below, at the garden level.
+The actual sarcophagus which contained his royal remains lay below, at garden level.

 Did you know?